 What has to be established for the granting of the waiver?

-Extreme hardship is a statutory requirement that an applicant must meet to qualify for an unlawful presence waiver under INA section 212(a)(9)(B)(v), 8 U.S.C.
-1182(a)(9)(B)(v).
-The INA does not define the term, and federal courts have not specifically defined extreme hardship through case law.
-The BIA has stated that extreme hardship is not a definable term of fixed and inflexible meaning, but that the elements to establish extreme hardship are dependent upon the facts and circumstances of each case.
+Extreme hardship is a statutory requirement that an applicant must meet to qualify for an unlawful presence waiver.
+The immigration las does not define the term, and federal courts have not specifically defined extreme hardship through case law.
+The BIA (Board of Immigraiton Appeals) has stated that extreme hardship is not a definable term of fixed and inflexible meaning, but that the elements to establish extreme hardship are dependent upon the facts and circumstances of each case.

 Aliens in Temporary Protected Status

-The Application for Provisional Unlawful Presence Waiver, Form I-601A, will be filed only with USCIS, even if an alien is in removal proceedings before the Court.
+The Application for Provisional Unlawful Presence Waiver, Form I-601A, can be filed only with USCIS, even if an alien is in removal proceedings before the Court.

 Aliens whose removal proceedings are terminated or dismissed are covered in the general population of aliens who are eligible to apply for a provisional unlawful presence waiver.

-Aliens who have had their NTAs (Notice to Appear) cancelled by ICE are also covered in the general population of aliens who are eligible to apply for a provisional unlawful presence waiver, since their removal proceedings were never initiated through filing of an NTA with EOIR
+Aliens who have had their NTA's (Notice to Appear) canceled by ICE are also covered in the general population of aliens who are eligible to apply for a provisional unlawful presence waiver, since their removal proceedings were never initiated through filing of an NTA with EOIR.

-DHS also will notify such applicants that, if granted the provisional unlawful presence waiver, applicants should seek termination or dismissal of their removal proceedings.
+DHS also notifis such applicants that, if granted the provisional unlawful presence waiver, applicants should seek termination or dismissal of their removal proceedings.